List of aircraft operated by Scandinavian Airlines: Naming

 DDL and ABA had given their aircraft geographic names, such as DDL's Dania and Jutlandia and ABA's Svealand and Lappland.
 DNL had named their aircraft for Norwegian folklore and animals, such as Askeladden and Valkyrien.
 ABA introduced animal names, such as Falken, from the 1930s.
 SILA originally gave "Yankee names", such as Jim and Bob, later changing to winds, such as Nordan and Monsun.

 OSAS' Viking concept resulted in the aircraft being named in the format "Foo Viking", such as Dana Viking and Olav Viking, where the first part was the given name of a historical kings and chieftain from the Viking Age.
 Names were selected by the Fleet Development Division in cooperation with the University of Oslo.
 With the creation of the consortium, five rules were formulated for the naming: the larger the aircraft, the more prominent Viking it was to be named after; aircraft were to be named for kings, chieftains, seafarers and scribes from the Viking Age; names of gods in Norse mythology were not used; names of non-Scandinavian origin were not used; and names containing the Scandinavian letters æ, ä, ø, ö and å were omitted.
-A lack of prominent Swedish Vikings caused SAS to later also allow people from the Yngling period to be used.

 A naming exception was Huge Viking, which was used for a Boeing 747.
-Huge was the quickest being in Norse mythology, but the name also played on the words English meaning.
+Huge was the quickest being in Norse mythology, but the name also played on the word's English meaning.
 SAS reuses the names from retired aircraft, except for those of crashed aircraft.
 Because of oversights, the name Agnar and Rane have however been reused.
 A similar naming convention, albeit using the full name of kings, was used by Braathens SAFE of Norway and Loftleiðir of Iceland.
 As Carlzon was opposed to the Viking references, he also proposed that the names be abolished.
 The executive management reverted its decision following massive protests from within the airline.
 Female aircraft names were introduced by Scanair in 1980, who gave them to all their Douglas DC-8s.
 SAS followed suit in 1989, when the entire series of Boeing 767 were named for prominent female Vikings.
 Scandinavian letters were introduced from the 1990s.
 SAS Commuter's Norwegian Fokker 50 aircraft were given names for places in Norway, such as Lakselv.